prp-e/micro-controller-design/chapter4.md

 ## The journey to computer architecture!
 Now, we know logics, and we need to learn about **Logical Circuits**, which are representation of these logics in computer science and electronics.
 In next chapter, we will learn how to use and design simple logical circuits, and then, we start designing and implementing our dear micro-controller.
+Of course you needed these chapters to learn the computer language, but after learning the language, you need to know how a computer is built!